 - Unless otherwise noted, stitch count remains the same throughout the blanket as your stitch count at the end of Clue 1 Foundation Row – 122 (122, 194, 218, 266, 242 sts).

 - CB – Color B

 - st(s) – stitch(es)

 - yo – yarn over

 - *Repeat instructions after asterisk as indicated.

 Notes for Part 2

 - Moogly has helpful video tutorials for the standing double crochet join here.

 - Color changes are only suggestions.
 You are welcome to change colors more or less often.
-For this section, my Color A is Red Heart With Love yarn in 1001 White.
-My Color B is 1401 Pewter.
+For this section, my Color A is Paintbox Yarns Simply Aran yarn in 200 Paper White and my Color B is 241 Dusty Rose.